-The Local Plan (2004) identified a deficit of outdoor recreation space in the College Lane, Hurstpierpoint area, which remains unfulfilled.
-The Parish Council will investigate the possibility of providing suitable space during the Plan period.
+The Local Plan (2004) identified a deficit of outdoor recreation space in the College Lane, Hurstpierpoint area.
+The provision of informal open space under POLICY Amenities A1 - Hurst Meadows will substantially fulfil this requirement.
 The Plan also identified a need for expanding the existing Fairfield Recreation ground, Hurstpierpoint, for formal outdoor playing area.
 There is an opportunity to provide this space in conjunction with new housing development at Chalkers Lane.